Here are the COVID-19 cases and deaths confirmed Wednesday for Washington state

 All counties in Washington have cases.
 Eight counties have case counts of fewer than 100.

-For the past seven days, Washington had a case rate of 8.3-per-100,000-people.
-The national rate for the same period is 17.9 according to the Centers for Disease Control and Prevention.
-North Dakota has the highest rate in the United States at 98.1.
-Vermont is the lowest at 1.6.
+For the past seven days, Washington had a case rate of 9.3-per-100,000-people.
+The national rate for the same period is 21.8, according to the Centers for Disease Control and Prevention.
+North Dakota has the highest rate in the United States at 107.9 Vermont is the lowest at 3.6.

 All-access digital subscription